 For this Cocospy review, I tested the spy app on my phone.
 This is because I already use Google’s Family Link to monitor my kid’s cell phone.
 While testing the Cocospy app, I found it to be a great option, especially if you’re looking for detailed monitoring.

 Let me say this though if you’re going to go the route of spy apps, it’s important to understand why you’re doing it.
 A spy app is not a substitute for open and honest communication with your child.

 And if you’re considering using this spy app on say a spouse or employee, here’s what to consider before spying on someone’s phone.
 Even with your child, I recommend having a conversation before you install Cocospy on their cell phone.

-As kids get older, their privacy begins to mean more and more to them according to the Raising Children Network, an Australian parenting website.
+As kids get older, their privacy begins to mean more and more to them.
 Telling your child about the Cocospy app or any other spy app can give them a say in the monitoring experience.